boo1ean/cnfg/README.md

 It is often helpful to have different configuration values based on the environment the application is running in.
 For example, you may wish to use a different cache driver on your local development machine than on the production server.
 It is easy to accomplish this using environment based configuration.

-Simply create a folder within the config directory that matches your environment name, such as local.
+Simply create a folder within the config directory that matches your environment name, such as `development` or `testing`.
 Next, create the configuration files you wish to override and specify the options for that environment.

 Here is example structure of environment-based config:

 ```
 config